cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 To understand its origin, we will analyse the packet walk for traffic originated from Spoke1VM towards Branch1 (destination = 192.168.10.1):
 1. As per the ARS programmed entry in Spoke1VM's *Effective routes*, traffic to On-Prem (192.168.0.0/16) is sent to the FW NVA NIC (10.0.0.5)
-2. The FW NVA NIC has the same ARS programmed entry, pointing to itself
-3. The FW NVA NIC forwards the traffic the FW NVA OS where it is evaluated against the FW NVA routing table
+2. The FW NVA NIC forwards the traffic the FW NVA OS where it is evaluated against the FW NVA routing table
-4. The FW NVA routing table has a BGP route for 192.168.0.0/16, Next-Hop = 10.0.10.4 (the Concentrator NVA), and has a route for this Next-Hop pointing to its NIC.
+3. The FW NVA routing table has a BGP route for 192.168.0.0/16, Next-Hop = 10.0.10.4 (the Concentrator NVA), and has a route for this Next-Hop pointing to its NIC.
-5. Recursive lookup will result in the traffic being sent back to the FW NVA NIC, that will reforward it up to the FW NVA OS etc 🔁
+4. Recursive lookup will result in the traffic being sent back to the FW NVA NIC, that will reforward it up to the FW NVA OS etc 🔁

 This is not what we want.
 We need to reconfigure the FW NVA NIC with a UDR towards the On-Prem branches pointing to the Concentrator NVA NIC (10.0.10.4).

-The Concentrator NVA was also in the scope of the ARS and therefore has also a programmed route for the On-Prem branches pointing back at the FW NVA.
-A similar UDR will be required here as well.

 Finally, when looking at the return path (from OnPrem to the Azure VNETs) and as per the Concentrator NVA *Effective routes*, traffic is forwarded based on direct peering connectivity directly to the Spoke VNETs, bypassing the FW NVA, which is not what we want either.